seregazhuk/php-pinterest-bot/README.md

 }
 ```

 When you repin, Pinterest suggests you some board titles for it.
-You can get these
+You can execGet these
 suggestions for pin by its id:
 ```
 $suggestions = $bot->boards->titleSuggestionsFor($pinId);